jeffgdotorg/netbox-zero-to-hero/README.md

 The goals of this course are as follows:

 - Enable you to get up and running with minimal fuss and immediately start to get value from NetBox
-- Build a solid foundation from which you can start to leverage NetBox's extra features ie. custom fields, reports, plugins etc
+- Build a solid foundation from which you can start to leverage NetBox's extra features, e.g. custom fields, reports, plugins etc.
 - Introduce the power of NetBox to drive your Network Automation efforts as the 'Single Source Of Truth' for your NetDevOps workflows

 ## Course Format
-The course consists of bite sized modules, each one introducing a new concept or feature of NetBox.
+The course consists of bite-sized modules, each one introducing a new concept or feature of NetBox.
 Each module is a step in the journey that leads to the deployment of a new branch office network at a remote site for a fictional company.

 Each module includes a video teaching you how to interact with NetBox either via the Web UI or programmatically using the REST API.
 You can follow along with your own instance of NetBox, and all the code is available in the accompanying [Git Repository](https://github.com/netbox-community/netbox-zero-to-hero) - including a [Postman Collection](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/postman), [Ansible Playbooks](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/ansible) and [Python Scripts](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/python_scripts) - so you will have a fully working code base which you can clone to get you started on your way to becoming a NetBox Hero!